-Monitoring Procedures The outdoor production area (Restricted Area) is: Designed and managed in ways that ensure the area is properly drained, including the areas under the feeders and waterers.
-Managed to avoid build-up of pathogens that may cause disease.
-Kept free of debris that may provide a habitat for pests, wild birds and animals.
-Sholter is provided to protect from inclorant weather Shelter is provided to protect from inclement weather.
-Sufficient shade is provided to accommodate the size of the flock.
-The size of shelters prevents overcrowding.
-Protection from wild animals is provided.
-Feed and water is provided in a way that discourages access by wild birds.
-Access to and from the range from a barn is designed to allow easy access for all birds.
+The outdoor production area (Restricted Area) is:

+- Designed and managed in ways that ensure the area is properly drained, including the areas under the feeders and waterers. - □ Managed to avoid build-up of pathogens that may cause disease. - □ Kept free of debris that may provide a habitat for pests, wild birds and animals.

+Within the outdoor production area (Restricted Area):

+- □ Shelter is provided to protect from inclement weather. - Sufficient shade is provided to accommodate the size of the flock. - □ The size of shelters prevents overcrowding. - □ Protection from wild animals is provided. - Feed and water is provided in a way that discourages access by wild birds. - Access to and from the range from a barn is designed to allow easy access for all birds.